Samsung's Foldables: A Little Delay, A Lot of Hype

-The Galaxy Z Flip FE (Fan Edition) aims to make foldable technology more accessible.
-Expect features like an Exynos 2400e or 2500 processor, 8GB-12GB RAM, and up to 256GB of storage.
-Camera specs are rumored to be similar to the Z Flip 5, boasting a 50MP main camera, a 12MP ultrawide, and a 10MP selfie camera.
-While initially slated for a fall 2025 release, a Q4 launch is now more likely.
+The Z Flip FE was supposed to be Samsung’s more affordable entry into the foldable market, making this tech more accessible.
+We’re talking about a phone possibly packing an Exynos 2400e or 2500 processor, 8GB to 12GB of RAM, and up to 256GB of storage.
+Camera-wise, it’s rumored to be pretty similar to the Z Flip 5 – a 50MP main camera, 12MP ultrawide, and a 10MP selfie.
+It was initially pegged for a fall 2025 launch, but now it looks like we'll be waiting until the end of the year.

 Model | Price (Expected) | Key Features |